 While GTLM cars closely resemble road-going cars, they are still purpose-built racing machines.
 GTLM cars fit into the broader category of "Grand Touring" racers, and are the top class in this category.

 GTLM cars use the same sequential transmissions as other classes, but come with a variety of engines, most of which are tuned versions of the original road-going engines.
-GTLM cars also have a much greater choice in terms of what tire compounds they're allowed to use.
+The cars in the GTLM category cars also have a much greater choice in terms of what tire compounds they're allowed to use.

 The GTD class is the entry-level class.
 GTD cars also resemble road cars, but are actually real road cars that have been modified for racing.